tom-draper/api-analytics/server/self-hosting/README.md

 #### Logging Requests

-Once your backend services are up and running, you can log requests to your server by specifying the server URL within the API Analytics middleware config.
+Once your backend services are running and tested, you can log requests to your server by specifying the server URL within the API Analytics middleware config.

 ```py
 import uvicorn